Franklin F. Kuo: Research Engineer and Manager

-Dr. Kuo worked for 20 years in two major research establishments, Bell Labs, and SRI International (formerly Stanford Research Institute), and consulted in many companies, such as IBM, General Electric, the US Defense Department and Navy, and Lawrence Livermore National Laboratories.
+Kuo worked for 20 years in two major research establishments, Bell Labs, and SRI International (formerly Stanford Research Institute), and consulted in many companies, such as IBM, General Electric, the US Defense Department and Navy, and Lawrence Livermore National Laboratories.
 At Bell Labs he was a Member of the Technical Staff (MTS) in the Research Division working for Maurice Karnaugh.
-During his time at Bell Labs, Dr. Kuo published two textbooks with John Wiley & Sons: Network Analysis and Synthesis and System Analysis by Digital Computer.
+During his time at Bell Labs, Kuo published two textbooks with John Wiley & Sons: Network Analysis and Synthesis and System Analysis by Digital Computer.

 In the 1980s, he led many projects in networking and information systems applications at SRI International.
 One of them was the first NSF project on the architecture of the NSF Network for Science and Education.
 The project served as the baseline for the architectural definition of NSFNET.
-During that period, Dr. Kuo was a member of the NSF advisory committee on supercomputer networks.
+During that period, Kuo was a member of the NSF advisory committee on supercomputer networks.
 For two years he served as a special consultant to the White House Office of Science and Technology Policy on the High-Performance Computing and Communications (HPCC) initiative.

 Defense Department Manager

-From 1975 to 1977, Dr Kuo worked in the Pentagon as the Director of Information Systems in the Office of the Secretary of Defense.
+From 1975 to 1977, Kuo worked in the Pentagon as the Director of Information Systems in the Office of the Secretary of Defense.
 He had program oversight in computer communications applications in command, control, and intelligence.

-In 1981, the Chief of Naval Operations (CNO) invited Dr. Kuo to join the CNO Executive Panel (CEP), whose members represent a cross-section of the nation's top civilian specialists.
-Dr. Kuo worked in the CEP for 5 years in various sub-panels.
+In 1981, the Chief of Naval Operations (CNO) invited Kuo to join the CNO Executive Panel (CEP), whose members represent a cross-section of the nation's top civilian specialists.
+Kuo worked in the CEP for 5 years in various sub-panels.

-Published Textbooks
+Published textbooks

-Over the years, Dr. Kuo published eight textbooks.
+Over the years, Kuo published eight textbooks.
 His best book, which has been widely used worldwide, is Network Analysis and Synthesis.
 It was published by John Wiley and Sons, with the first edition coming out in 1962 and the second in 1966.
 It went through 27 printings during its 25-year lifetime.
 One review states, “This book is in many senses a tour de force of network analysis and synthesis.”
-Another one of Dr. Kuo's books is Computer-Communication Networks, published by Prentice-Hall in 1973.
+Another one of Kuo's books is Computer-Communication Networks, published by Prentice-Hall in 1973.
 It was co-edited by Norman Abramson and was the first published book in computer networking.
 A review in IEEE Transaction of Communications states: “Few professional level books have had so profound impact.
 Computer-Communications Networks is a giant in its field.”